NicDuquette/Beamer-template/README.md

 	translate the short shell script that automates slide compilation.
 - A fairly recent vintage of Python 3.x.
 This is only used for code highlighting, so you can reconfigure this to work without Python if you don't want to insert code examples into your slides.
-There should be no difference between Anaconda and other distributions.
-- A fairly recent version of pygments, the code-syntax-higlighting library for Python.
-Again, you only need this for code-highlighting.
+- A fairly recent version of Pygments, the code-syntax-higlighting library for Python.
+Again, you only need this for code-highlighting, so if you don't want that, you don't need Pygments.

 ## <a name="setup"></a>Setup Instructions